ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Incremental Hydration, Signals, SSR and More</blockquote>

-<h3>4. ✨ 10 Tips for Writing Clean JavaScript Code For become Experience Developer - <a href="https://medium.com/@letscodefuture/10-tips-for-writing-clean-javascript-code-for-become-experience-developer-f7e3c295042c" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+My 6 Killer Javascript Functions Collection !
+You Need to Know - <a href="https://medium.com/@letscodefuture/my-6-killer-javascript-functions-collection-you-need-to-know-e14259068997" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Let's Code Future`**

-<blockquote>JavaScript is a versatile language that powers the web, but writing clean and maintainable code is an art that separates beginner…</blockquote>
+<blockquote>JavaScript is a treasure chest of features that allow developers to write efficient, elegant, and performance-driven code.
+Among these, a…</blockquote>

 <h3>5.
 JavaScript in a nutshell! - <a href="https://medium.com/@daisyjelagat/javascript-in-a-nutshell-669dab5b6e78" target="_blank" rel="noopener noreferrer">link</a></h3>